leeyy11/LSTM-prediction-model-821final-project/README.md

 ## Installation

-To install this library, run the following command:
+To install this library, follow these steps:

+1. Clone the repository to your local machine

+1. Install the required dependencies by running the following command:

 ```
+pip install numpy
+pip install pandas
+pip install sklearn
+pip install torch
-pip install biomlp
+pip install matplotlib
 ```

 ## Group member